 - Review weak password checks regularly.
 Align password length, complexity, and rotation policies as per strong password policy.

-Understand A07: Identification and Authentication Failures in our full-length guide
+Deep dive into A07: Understanding Identification and Authentication Failures

-Common examples of software and data integrity failures:
+Common examples of software or data integrity failures:

 Mitigation: